 In the six hundredth and first year, in the first month, the first day of the month, the waters were dried up from off the earth: and Noah removed the covering of the ark, and looked, and, behold, the face of the ground was dry.

-And in the second month, on the seven and twentieth day of the month, was the earth dried.
+And in the second month, on the twenty-seventh day of the month, the earth was dried.

 And God spoke to Noah.